siongui/userpages/content/articles/2017/02/17/go-parse-facebook-post-via-goquery%en.rst

 Get the name and url of the user of the post.

-.. show_github_file:: siongui go-facebook-post-parser blogcode/profilelink.go
+.. show_github_file:: siongui userpages content/code/go/scrape-facebook-post/profilelink.go

 The logic in above code is the same.
 Just find the element which contains the data you are looking for, and use correct `CSS selector`_ to get the element we